pagkly/Zed/Investopedia3/How a Market Order Works.md

 ## When to Use a Market Order

 Market orders are well-suited for securities that are traded in very high volumes such as large-cap stocks, futures or ETFs.
-For example, market orders for the [E-mini S&P](https://www.investopedia.com/terms/e/emini.asp) or a stock such as Microsoft tend to fill very rapidly without issue.
+For example, market orders for the [[E-mini S&P]](https://www.investopedia.com/terms/e/emini.asp) or a stock such as Microsoft tend to fill very rapidly without issue.

-It’s a different story for stocks with low floats and/or very little [average daily volume](https://www.investopedia.com/terms/a/averagedailytradingvolume.asp).
+It’s a different story for stocks with low floats and/or very little [[average daily volume]](https://www.investopedia.com/terms/a/averagedailytradingvolume.asp).
 Because these stocks are thinly traded, the bid-ask spreads tend to be wide.
 As a result, market orders sometimes get filled slowly for these securities, and often at unexpected prices that lead to meaningful trading costs.

 ## Market Order Slippage

 Any time a trader seeks to execute a market order, this means the trader is willing to buy at the asking price or sell at the bid price.
 Thus, the person executing a market order is immediately giving up the bid-ask spread.

-For this reason, it’s sometimes a good idea to look closely at the [bid-ask spread](https://www.investopedia.com/terms/b/bid-askspread.asp) before placing a market order – especially for thinly traded securities.
+For this reason, it’s sometimes a good idea to look closely at the [[bid-ask spread]](https://www.investopedia.com/terms/b/bid-askspread.asp) before placing a market order – especially for thinly traded securities.
 Failure to do so may result in very high costs.
-This is doubly important for individuals who trade frequently or anyone utilizing an [automated trading system](https://www.investopedia.com/articles/trading/11/automated-trading-systems.asp).
+This is doubly important for individuals who trade frequently or anyone utilizing an [[automated trading system]](https://www.investopedia.com/articles/trading/11/automated-trading-systems.asp).

 ## Market Order Versus Limit Order

-Market orders are the most basic buy and sell trades.
-[Limit orders](https://www.investopedia.com/terms/l/limitorder.asp), on the other hand, allow investors to have more control over the bid or sell price.
+Market orders are the most basic buy and sell trades. [[Limit orders]](https://www.investopedia.com/terms/l/limitorder.asp), on the other hand, allow investors to have more control over the bid or sell price.
 This is done by setting an acceptable maximum acceptable purchase price amount or an acceptable minimum acceptable sales price.

 Limit orders are good for trading securities that are trading thinly, are highly volatile or have wider bid-ask spreads.